• Skip to primary navigation

 But it also tastes great with steamed white rice, brown rice, or quinoa.

-I personally like to whip up a quick batch of my best ever Instant Pot Mashed Potatoes and serve this stew over it.
+I like to whip up a quick batch of my best-ever Instant Pot Garlic Mashed Potatoes and serve this stew over it.

 You Might Also Like

-Brown Stew Chicken is a Jamaican classic where chicken is cooked in a browning sauce along with veggies.
+Brown Stew Chicken is a Jamaican classic where chicken is cooked in a browning sauce and veggies.
 This delicious stew is best enjoyed with coconut rice or mashed potatoes.

 4.65 from 14 votes